 A USPTO application is $250 per class.
 There are applicants whose goods and services fit into more than one class.
 For example, Nike sells shoes, t-shirts, wearable technology, and much more, and its trademark portfolio accurately reflects the protections needed to shield its brand.

-• An innovator that has developed software to help people make better eating choices, it is not good enough to just state “health software.”
+Be specific about your consumer appeal: A good description is specific yet expansive enough that it doesn’t restrict the brand owner’s future.
+An innovator that has developed software to help people make better eating choices, it is not good enough to just state “health software.”

-• There are many times when the USPTO will ask an applicant to add disclaimers, rewrite, or amend the description.
+An overly broad description of goods and services can result in brand confusion and dilution, as well as initial registration refusals by the USPTO.
+There are many times when the USPTO will ask an applicant to add disclaimers, rewrite, or amend the description.
 These are common and require no pushback as long as it doesn’t compromise the applicant’s brand protection.

-3. You can always be more specific, but you can never expand the scope of your goods and services beyond the original description in the application.
+You can always be more specific, but you can never expand the scope of your goods and services beyond the original description in the application.
 Any new goods or services you might add to your brand would require new trademark applications, adding them to the scope of federal protection.

-4. Looking up a competitor on the USPTO register and reading their description of goods and services is an easy way to determine which classes your brand falls into.
+Looking up a competitor on the USPTO register and reading their description of goods and services is an easy way to determine which classes your brand falls into.
 If you are a wellness clinic focusing on fat loss, look up other wellness clinics on the USPTO register to see how your competitors stand out.

 An accurate description helps you distinguish your brand from competitors and develop a consumer identity.
-Even more, if implemented correctly, a coherent brand launch strategy can help avoid future faux pas that restricts your brand’s expansion rights.
+Even more, if implemented correctly, a coherent brand launch strategy can help avoid future faux pas that restrict your brand’s expansion rights.

 It is understandable to apply in fewer classes due to the added per-class filing fee.
 Most startups and creatives believe they will have an opportunity to expand in the future.
 But more often than not, a sparse or inadequate trademark strategy usually leads to a competitor capitalizing due to a lack of action on the part of the original applicant.
 This is why speaking to a trademark attorney who will help you identify the best brand protection strategy for your vision is essential.